 At the end of the call, you will have been led to an online form with a tick box confirming your agreement of their terms and a request to set up a direct debit.

 It is also likely that the agent offered a discount on one or more of their services and implied that you were receiving a “special deal”.
-They may have warned you that you will lose that discount if you don’t take up their offer immediately or that one of your competitors may take your ad’s slot.
+They may have warned you that if you don’t take up their offer immediately you will lose that discount or one of your competitors may take your ad slot.